wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Violations And Infractions In Wisconsin?

-In Wisconsin, rules or legal requirements under Chapters 340 - 351 of the State Statutes ensure that all road users are considerate and safe on the road.
+In Wisconsin, rules or legal requirements under Chapters 340 - 351 of the State Statutes help ensure that all road users are considerate and safe on the road.
 Persons who violate these rules commit traffic violations or infractions.
 Depending on the severity, traffic offenders may incur criminal or civil liabilities in the form of a fine, penalty points, disqualification, and in severe cases, jail time.
-The Wisconsin Division of Motor Vehicles (DMV) has the statutory responsibility of keeping and disseminating traffic violations or infractions records.
+The Wisconsin Division of Motor Vehicles (DMV) is responsible for keeping and disseminating traffic violations or infractions records.

 What Are Felony & Misdemeanor Traffic Violations In Wisconsin?